by Sharon Jones

 Public Policy and Research: Social Science, Education, Health

 Should you choose more than one major (or major and minors)?
 It depends on your career goals and other factors (cost, time to graduate, need for multidisciplinary skills).
 Consult your college career-services staff, academic advisors, alumni who work in the targeted occupation, and other resources to guide your decision.

 Sharon Jones is a career advisor, author, and speaker.
-She is an assistant director at University of North Carolina at Chapel Hill and a career consultant at Career Moves.
+She is the director of student services and assessment for the school of media and journalism at University of North Carolina at Chapel Hill.
 Jones specializes in college students (undergraduate and graduate), dual-career couples, military veterans, and applicants for federal employment.
 She is co-author of The Parent’s Crash Course in Career Planning: Helping Your College Student Succeed.
 Her background includes university career services, a human-resources consulting firm, private practice, Fortune 500 corporations, and the military.